khopkins218/woopra_rails/README.md

       dryrun: false

   At this point, Woopra should initialize on app load and be ready for usage.
+  The last step is to extend your application controller with the ActiveSupport::Concerns functionality to allow for user identity tracking for anonymous users.
+Add the following to your application_controller.rb

+    include WoopraRails::Session

 ## Usage
   All API actions return a WoopraRails::Response object.
 To check for success, assign the return to a variable, e.g. response, and call success? for a boolean return